wenyue-gu/BreakOutGame/doc/PLAN.md

 Final score = score + #life left * 10

 ### Bricks Ideas
-Hardness 1, 2, 5, 10, need to be cleared with respective strength
+Hardness 1 through 10, need to be cleared with respective strength
-(eg, ball with a strength of 9 can clear a 100 brick with 12 hits) Special bricks drop power up:
+(eg, ball with a strength of 3 can clear a 10 brick with 4 hits) Special bricks drop power up:
 Type x drops power up #1
 Type y drops power up #2